Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 You get a nice padded sleeve that fits a laptop up to 15 inches and 20 pockets to keep things organized.
 According to the ballistics tests done on this pack, it was shot 5 times each with .44 Magnum and .308 and there were zero penetrations.

-I like how Guard Dog includes a copy of certified test results in the pics they post on the Amazon description.
+I like how Guard Dog includes a copy of certified test results in the pics they post.
 It is always good when a company is upfront about the real quality of what they are selling you.

 I could see this bag being useful for creating a bulletproof 72-hour kit or a get home/EDC bag in case of civil unrest or a natural disaster.
 For a long term bug out bag, it is a bit on the small side for an adult but could make a decent child-sized bag.